Motivation

 Benchmark Selection, Economic Weighting, and Formula

-The Vals Index aggregates performance across three major economic sectors, weighted by their approximate contribution to U.S. GDP.
+The Vals Index aggregates performance across two major economic sectors, weighted by their approximate contribution to U.S. GDP.
 Market size estimations were computed based on data from the Federal Reserve Economic Data (FRED) and the Bureau of Labor Statistics.
 While this represents a vast oversimplification of how AI might impact the economy, it provides a useful proxy for measuring the potential economic significance of model capabilities:

 Finance (weight: 2.0): ~$2T contribution to U.S. GDP